128technology/docs/docs/config_in-memory_metrics.md

 ---
 title: Configuring In-Memory Metrics
-sidebar_label: Configuring In-Memory Metrics
+sidebar_label: In-Memory Metrics
 ---

-Support for persisting 128T metrics from memory allows you historical access to longer term system measurements.
+Support for persisting in-memory 128T metrics allows you historical access to longer term system measurements.
+The feature also provides greater control over which combinations of those in-memory metrics should be persisted and for how long.

 ## Metrics Profile